spec-b/spec-b.github.io/_pages/activities.md

 | **Conferences** |
 |-------------|
-| • Progic,Carnegie Mellon University Spring 2025
+| • Progic, The 12th Workshop on Combining Probability and Logic, Carnegie Mellon University Spring 2025
   • CFE Workshop on Chance, Credence, Computation, Carnegie Mellon University, Fall 2024
   • Indian Conference on Logic and its Applications, IIT Indore, Spring 2023  |